 Companies that incorporate open source software into their products have, in the past, faced claims seeking enforcement of open source license provisions and claims asserting ownership of open source software incorporated into their product.
 If an author or other third party that distributes such open source software were to allege that we had not complied with the conditions of an open source license, we could incur significant legal costs defending ourselves against such allegations.
 In the event such claims were successful, we could be subject to significant damages or be enjoined from the distribution of our products.
-In addition, if we combine our proprietary software with open source software, which could substantially help our competitors develop products and services that are similar to or better than ours and otherwise have a material adverse effect on our business, financial condition, results of operations and prospects.
+In addition, if we combine our proprietary software with open source software in certain ways, under some open source licenses we could be required to release the source code of our proprietary software, which could substantially help our competitors develop products and services that are similar to or better than ours and otherwise have a material adverse effect on our business, financial condition, results of operations and prospects.